Population: 154,000. Country-Area code: +43-(0)662.

 Note: The Bayern-Ticket is valid Mon-Fri after 9:00 until 3:00 (the following morning) and the whole day Sat-Sun in 2nd-class seating on the “Meridian” train between Munich and Salzburg main train station and on all public transportation within Bavaria (but not Salzburg) for the pocket-friendly price of 25€ one person or 31€-49€ for small groups up to five persons.
 But for this price the ticket must be purchased either online (www.bahn.de, print invoice and bring it on train with your credit card) or from the driver of bus 840 (headed to Berchtesgaden) or at a German rail automat in Salzburg main train station (automats accept all major credit cards and are multilingual).
 To emphasize; if the ticket is bought over the counter you will pay a 2€ surcharge (i.e. 27€ for individuals and 33€-51€ for small groups), and much more if purchased on the train.
 Lastly, if you’re holding a railpass, e.g. Eurail, you may not find the Bayern-Ticket such a bargain.
 Weigh your pass-type and destination against the price of the Bayern-Ticket.

 Bus 840 to Berchtesgaden,

-For more information on sightseeing Salzburg & The Sound of Music purchase Harriman’s self-guided book on Amazon:
+For more information on sightseeing Salzburg & The Sound of Music purchase Brett’s self-guided book on Amazon: